 \subsection{Proposed Preconditioner: One Dimension}

-To be consistent with \cite{donatelli161}, so that results can be compared, we use the first order spatial discretization for the one dimensional case.
-We will also omit the time dependency mark to simplify the notation.
-Thus, let $T_n=T_{\alpha,n1}$ be defined as in~\eqref{eq:grunwaldmatrix1} and let $\mathcal{M}_{n}=\mathcal{M}_{\alpha,n_1}$ be defined as in~\eqref{eq:first_order_1d_coefficient_matrix}.
+To be consistent with \cite{donatelli161}, so that results can be compared, we use the first-order spatial discretization for the one dimensional case.
+We also omit the time dependency mark to simplify the notation.
+Thus, let $T_n=T_{\alpha,n1}$ be defined as in \eqref{eq:grunwaldmatrix1} and let $\mathcal{M}_{n}=\mathcal{M}_{\alpha,n_1}$ be defined as in \eqref{first_order_1d_coefficient_matrix}.